No. 4 Indiana women survive late Miami rally, win 53-51

 Indiana led 39-38 late in the third quarter before the team scored 13 of the next 15 points to get some breathing room.
 Five different players, including Patberg, scored during the game-changing spurt.
 Her layup with 5:02 left made it 52-40.

-Miami (4-2) wouldn’t go away as Marshall took over to get the Hurricanes within 52-51 with 43.9 seconds left.
-She was hitting from all over, converting a three-point play and making two 3-pointers.
+Miami (4-2) wouldn’t go away as Kelsey Marshall scored the next 11 points to get the Hurricanes with 52-51 with 43.9 seconds left.
+Marshall was hitting from all over, converting a three-point play and making two 3-pointers.
 Her drive to the basket made it a one-point game.

-Holmes converted one of two free throws with 7.1 seconds left to make it 53-51 setting up the final chance by Marshall.
+Holmes converted one of two free throws with 7.1 seconds left to make it 53-51.
+Marshall had a chance to win the game, but her 3-pointer from the wing bounced off the rim.

-”I went for it.
-It’s a play we have that’s usual an eight-second play.
-At the back of Kelsey’s mind she rushed it a little bit,” Miami coach Katie Meier said.

 The Hurricanes (4-2) once again had a solid defensive effort, but struggled at times on offense.
 They were down 28-13 in the second quarter before battling back.